Credit Scores versus Credit Reports

 In many states, car insurance companies review credit reports and scores to help determine rates.
 Check with your insurer to see if they consider credit reports and scores in setting rates.

 If you’re a homeowner, you’ve gone through the mortgage application process.
 Once you’ve begun to pay down that mortgage and establish equity in your home, you can then use that equity to gain access to liquid cash.
-This cash can be used for whatever you need, such as paying off debt or renovating your home.
+This cash can be used for whatever you need, such as paying off debt, which can improve your credit score.